Crowdbooster/django-cache-utils/README.md

 django-cache-utils provides utils for make cache-related work easier:

-* `cached` decorator.
-It can be applied to function, method or classmethod and can be used with any django cache backend (built-in or third-party like django-newcache).
+* `cached` function decorator.
+Can be used with any django cache backend (built-in or third-party like django-newcache).

   Supports fine-grained invalidation for exact parameter set (with any backend)